xiaoli-dong/bioinfo_notebook/nanopore/nanopore_data_analysis.md

 filtlong --min_length 1000 porechop.fastq.gz | gzip > qc.fastq.gz
 ```

-### Nanopore read assembly
+## Nanopore read assembly

-De novo assembly using flye
+### De novo assembly using flye

 ```
 flye --nano-raw qc.fastq.gz --meta --genome-size 450m --out-dir assembly_fly -i 3 -t 12
 ```

-### Contig polish using nanopore long reads
+After generated contigs and we firstly use long reads to polish the the assembled contigs.
-Here, I used racon to do four rounds of the polish and then did consensus calling using medaka
+1. Use racon to do four rounds of the polish and then did
+2. Produce consensus using medaka

 ```
 #!/usr/bin/env bash